ignaczgerg/GNN-papers/README.md

 # Must-read papers on GNN
 GNN: graph neural network

-Contributed by Jie Zhou, Ganqu Cui, Zhengyan Zhang and Yushi Bai.
+The original collection can be found here: https://github.com/thunlp/GNNPapers.
+Original contributors: Jie Zhou, Ganqu Cui, Zhengyan Zhang and Yushi Bai.

+This repository is my personal selection with checkboxes to track progress.
 ## [Content](#content)

 <table>